NCAS-CMS/pyfive/paper.md

 # Summary

 `pyfive` (<https://pyfive.readthedocs.io/en/latest/>) is an open-source thread-safe pure Python package for reading data stored in HDF5.
-While it is not a complete implementation of all the specifications and capabilities of HDF5, it includes all the core functionality necessary to read gridded datasets, whether stored contiguously or with chunks, and to carry out the necessary decompression for the standard options.
+While it is not a complete implementation of all the specifications and capabilities of HDF5, it includes all the core functionality necessary to read gridded datasets, whether stored contiguously or with chunks.
 All data access is fully lazy, the data is only read from storage when the numpy data arrays are manipulated.
 Originally developed some years ago, the package has recently been upgraded to support lazy access, and to add missing features necessary for handling all the environmental data known to the authors.
 It is now a realistic option for production data access in environmental science and more widely.
 The API is based on that of `h5py` (which is a Python shimmy over the HDF5 C-library, and hence is not thread-safe), with some API extensions to help optimise remote access.